ecoshub/jin/README.md

 There are two formatting functions.
 Flatten() and Indent()

-Both of them have their own examples on below.
+Both of them have their own examples in Documentation.

 #### Control Functions